PierreSenellart/provsql/doc/TODO/probability-evaluation.md

   semiring evaluation that non-probability semirings rely on.
 - The Boolean-only and safe-query follow-ups this note borders on are in [`safe-query-followups.md`](safe-query-followups.md).
+- **d-tree is closed** (anytime engine over arbitrary Boolean circuits, exact + certified bounds, BID / multivalued via the `handlesMultivalued()` rewrite).
+  Two polish ideas were evaluated and **dropped** -- recorded so they are not
+  re-attempted: (1) *non-DNF exact auto-selection* -- the d-tree's cost has no usable proxy ("the treewidth proxy is NOT used -- it mispredicts this engine"), so it stays by-name-only for exact; (2) *memoising the approximate path* -- tried, speeds d-tree ~20-30% but makes the auto `relative` path 11x slower on `big_rare` (681 ms -> 7.9 s) by suppressing the beneficial escalation to `compilation:d4`; net regression, reverted.